Call us at 919.732.2531 Monday through Friday, 6:00 a.m. to 5:00 p.m.

 Each day, more than 3500 students ride a school bus operated by the Orange County Schools Transportation Department.
 Each year the district’s buses travel more than 1,258,151 miles.
-The Transportation Department employs 83 bus drivers, eight technicians and six office staff.
+The Transportation Department employs 64 bus drivers, eight technicians who work in Hillsborough and Chapel Hill, and six office staff.

-The Transportation Department runs 77 regular bus routes each day.
+The Orange County Transportation Department oversees the operation of 142 school buses.
 In addition, the district has additional activity buses that are also used to transport students to field trips and sporting events.